sdnfv/openNetVM/docs/loadbalancer/index.rst

 - Now that the **Topology Template** is complete, all commands within the PDF document should be populated.
 To complete our LB configuration, we must:

   #.
-Specify the backend servers’ port information in **server.conf**
+Specify the backend servers’ port information in **server.json**
   #.
 Define a static route in each of the backend servers to specify the correct gateway for which traffic will enter.

-- To specify the server information for the load balancer, go to :code:`/examples/load_balancer/server.conf` and copy the information that is shown in the bottom left quadrant of your **Topology Template**.
-This includes the *"LIST_SIZE 2"* and the IP+MAC address of each port.
+- To specify the server information for the load balancer, go to :code:`/examples/load_balancer/server.json` and copy the json code that is shown in the bottom left quadrant of your **Topology Template**.
+This includes the *"list_size 2"*, the policy, and the IP + MAC address + weight of each port.
+- The Load Balancer currently supports random ("random"), weighted random ("weighted_random"), and round robin ("rrobin") packet distribution policies.
+The policy may be selected in the json using the strings provided in parenthesis.
+Weight fields are only required for weighted random policy.
 - To define the static routes, navigate to the two backend nodes (Server1 and Server2) and execute the respective commands shown on the bottom-center area of the **Topology Template**.
 This includes the :code:`sudo ip route add *` command for each server.

 Running The Load Balancer